robotframework/PythonLibCore/README.rst

 Tools to ease creating larger test libraries for `Robot Framework`_ using Python.

-Code ought to be pretty much ready and it is already used by Selenium2Library.
+Code is stable and version 1.0 is already used by SeleniumLibrary_.
 Better documentation and packaging still to do.

 Example